uzak/etymolog/README.md

 Will set the parser's SRC directive to ``http://some.link``.
 Here is a list of supported directives:

 * SRC sets the `source` attribute for all following Relationships and Words.
-* NOSRC unsets the `source` attribut for all following entities.
+* NOSRC unsets the `source` attribute for all following entities.
+This can be also achieved by empty SRC directive.
 * LANG sets the default language.
 * IGNORE: if a line starts with this processing of the file will be skipped from this line on.